By The Wild Women On Top Coastrek Team

 At about four months, she just decided that sleeping wasn’t for her anymore.
 And for the next five months she was waking every 45 minutes, overnight and during the day.
 That was really, really confronting.
 I went from being one of the best in the world at what I had chosen to do to being the person who can’t even get their own baby to sleep.
 I felt like I was really failing and nothing can prepare you for that kind of sleep deprivation.

-There was on particular moment where I realised I was not of sound mind any more.
+There was no particular moment where I realised I was not of sound mind any more.
 I was trying to use exercise as a form of self-care and had decided to go to a mum and bubs class at the gym.
 Pops was going through a phase where she hated the car.
 She cried as soon as I put her in the car seat.
 Within a couple of minutes of that drive I just absolutely lost it.
 She was screaming and for the next 25 minutes, I was screaming at the top of my lungs at her.

 "Exercise is a huge part of my recovery."